 * In the 1950s, the Fokker company of the Netherlands began studies for a twin-turboprop airliner, which emerged as the "Fokker F27" and became a worldwide success.
 It was followed by an improved derivative, the "Fokker 50".
 However, the Fokker twin turboprop airliners were eventually supplanted by new competitors -- one of the strongest being developed by Aerospatiale of France and Aeritalia of Italy as the "ATR 42", which was followed by a stretched derivative, the "ATR 72".
 This document provides a history and description of the F27, the F50, and the ATR 42/72.
+A list of illustration credits is included at the end.

 * In 1950, Fokker began investigation of a medium airliner powered by twin turboprop engines, then a new and innovative technology.
 The original design concept was known as the "P275" and featured twin Rolls-Royce Dart turboprops.
 With financial assistance from the Dutch government, Fokker went forward on development under a team by H.C. van Meerten, with the prototype of the "F27 Friendship" -- the designation also being rendered as "F.27" or "F 27" -- performing its initial flight on 24 November 1955.
 This first prototype was powered by Dart 507 engines providing 1,045 kW (1,400 SHP) each and driving four-bladed props; the aircraft had a length of 22.25 meters (73 feet) and a capacity of 28 passengers.
-It was later reengined with Dart 511 engines providing 1,145 kW (1,535 SHP) each.
+It was later re-engined with Dart 511 engines, providing 1,145 kW (1,535 SHP) each.
 A second prototype followed in January 1957, with this aircraft powered by Dart 511 engines and stretched by 91 centimeters (3 feet) to handle 32 passengers.
 Initial flight of the first production "F27 Mark 100" was on 23 March 1958, with the type in service before the end of the year.

 While working on bringing the F27 to service, Fokker set up a license production arrangement with Fairchild of the USA, with Fairchild flying the first "F-27" -- as the US variant was designated -- on 12 April 1958, and actually beating Fokker to initial production deliveries by a few months.
 The Fairchild F-27s differed from early Fokker-built F27 Mark 100 machines by having seating for 40 passengers, a longer nose with weather radar, and additional fuel capacity.
 Fokker adopted the Fairchild changes into F27 Mark 100 production as well.

-* In response to customer feedback, the F27 Mark 100 / F-27 was quickly replaced in production by the "F27 Mark 200 / F-27A", which was similar to the Mark 100 version but had increased fuel capacity and Dart 528 engines with 1,370 kW (1,835 SHP) each; later it went to the Dart 532-7 and then the Dart 536-7R, both delivering 1,530 kW (2,050 SHP), supporting higher takeoff weights.
-The Dart was a noisy engine, with a hushkit provided in the early 1980s to shut it up.
+* In response to customer feedback, the F27 Mark 100 / F-27 was quickly replaced in production by the "F27 Mark 200 / F-27A", which was similar to the Mark 100 version, but had increased fuel capacity and Dart 528 engines with 1,370 kW (1,835 SHP) each; later it went to the Dart 532-7, and then the Dart 536-7R, both delivering 1,530 kW (2,050 SHP), supporting higher take-off weights.
+The Dart was a shrill and noisy engine, with a hushkit introduced in the early 1980s to shut it up.

 The F27 Mark 200 / F-27A provides a useful baseline for the series.
 The F27 was made mostly of aircraft aluminum alloy, with some use of glass fiber composite in noncritical structures.
 It featured high straight wings and a conventional tail arrangement with a prominent forward tailfin fillet.
 It had tricycle landing gear, the nose gear with a single wheel and retracting forward, and the twin-wheel main gear retracting back into the engine nacelles.
 The wings featured single slotted flaps -- one segment inboard of the engines, two outboard -- plus ailerons; the tail control surfaces were conventional.
-There were pneumatic deicing boots on the leading edges of all flight surfaces.
+There were pneumatic de-icing boots on the leading edges of all flight surfaces.

 There were two flight crew and one flight attendant.
 Avionics were conventional, including as mentioned a weather radar in the nose.
 As noted, normal passenger accommodations were 40 seats in a 4-across configuration, though up to 52 seats could be fitted in a high-density configuration.
 Of course, the aircraft was pressurized and climate-conditioned.
 There was a prominent scoop on each side of the fuselage just forward of the tail to provide air for the heat exchanger used in the climate-conditioning system.

 There was a passenger door on the left rear fuselage -- either in a rear-sliding arrangement or configured as a drop-down "airstair", some sources claiming the airstair was distinct to Fairchild F-27 machines -- matched by a smaller door into the rear baggage area on the right.
 There was an emergency exit on each side of the fuselage at the rear of the wing.
 There was a door on the front left of the fuselage as well, though its configuration remains a bit confusing, it seems changing by variant.
-There seems to have been a square inward-opening baggage door as standard for the Series 200; later the standard was a large cargo door up front that opened out and up, with a crew / passenger door inset forward on the cargo door and hinged to open out and forward.
-The passenger windows were in the shape of vertical ovals, the oval form being seen as better able to stand up to pressurization / depressurization cycles.

-FOKKER F27 MARK 200: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 29 meters 95 feet 2 inches wing area 70 sq_meters 753.5 sq_feet length 23.56 meters 77 feet 4 inches height 8.51 meters 27 feet 11 inches empty weight 10,295 kilograms 22,695 pounds MTO weight 20,410 kilograms 45,000 pounds cruise speed 480 KPH 300 MPH / 260 KT service ceiling 9,000 meters 29,500 feet range, max payload 2,070 kilometers 1,285 MI / 1,120 NMI _____________________ _________________ _______________________
+___________________________________________________________________ FOKKER F27 MARK 200: ___________________________________________________________________ wingspan: 29 meters (95 feet 2 inches) wing area: 70 sq_meters (753.5 sq_feet) length: 23.56 meters (77 feet 4 inches) height: 8.51 meters (27 feet 11 inches) empty weight: 10,295 kilograms (22,695 pounds) MTO weight: 20,410 kilograms (45,000 pounds) cruise speed: 480 KPH (300 MPH / 260 KT) service ceiling: 9,000 meters (29,500 feet) range, max payload: 2,070 kilometers (1,285 MI / 1,120 NMI) ___________________________________________________________________

 VIP configurations of the F27 Mark 200 / F-27A were produced along with airliner variants.
 Fokker developments included: